pombredanne/djpcms/djpcms/libs/medplate/README.rst

+UNDER DEVELOPMENT

-A library for Creating media files and compress them.
+A djpcms_ library for creating media files from templates and compress them.

 Creating css files